-GIVE Back.
-GO Forward (GBGF) is a program coordinated through partnership between the Ohio Department of Higher Education and The Ohio State University that incentives community service among Ohioans 60 years and older by offering the opportunity to earn free college tuition.
+GIVE back.
+GO forward (GBGF) is a program coordinated through partnership between the Ohio Department of Higher Education and The Ohio State University that incentivizes community service among Ohioans 60 years and older by offering the opportunity to earn free college tuition.

 - Columbus Metropolitan Library | 614-849-1055 | email@example.com

 - St. Stephen's Community House | 614-294-6347 ext.
 344 | email@example.com

 How do I sign up to volunteer with the the Ohio State GIVE back.
 GO forward (GBGF) program?

 A volunteer application can be completed online.

 A tuition voucher, good for a three-hour tuition voucher for undergraduate courses at The Ohio State University, is earned after being accepted into the program and successfully completing 100 hours of volunteer service at a community partner location.

 At what age can I volunteer with the Ohio State GIVE back.
 GO forward (GBGF) program?

 You can begin as a volunteer if you are at least 60 years of age at the time you apply.